During the Mastectomy Procedure

-- An intravenous (IV) line administers medicines that may be required during surgery.
+- An intravenous (IV) line is used to administer medicines that may be required during surgery.

 - Heart function is monitored by an ECG machine.